 Krystal AD.
 Pharmacologic treatment of insomnia: other medications.
 In: Kryger M, Roth T, Dement WC, eds.
 Principles and Practice of Sleep Medicine.
 6th ed.
 Philadelphia, PA: Elsevier; 2017:chap 88.

-Walsh JK, Roth T. Pharmacologic treatment of insomnia: benzodiazepine receptor agnosists.
+Walsh JK, Roth T. Pharmacologic treatment of insomnia: benzodiazepine receptor agonists.
 In: Kryger M, Roth T, Dement WC, eds.
 Principles and Practice of Sleep Medicine.
 6th ed.
 Philadelphia, PA: Elsevier; 2017:chap 87.

 Updated by: Linda J. Vorvick, MD, Clinical Associate Professor, Department of Family Medicine, UW Medicine, School of Medicine, University of Washington, Seattle, WA.
 Also reviewed by David Zieve, MD, MHA, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.